hashicorp/terraform-provider-azurerm/website/docs/d/cognitive_account.html.markdown

 * `secondary_access_key` - The secondary access key of this Cognitive Services Account

 * `tags` - A mapping of tags to assigned to the resource.

----

-* `sku` supports the following:

-* `name` - The Sku Name used for this Cognitive Services Account.

-* `tier` - The Sku Tier used for this Cognitive Services Account.